andrewacashner/hearingfaithms/chapters/chapter-3.md

 simply brought John IV copies of his music from Seville, the Portuguese monarch acquired a collection of five hundred thirty-eight villancicos by Santiago, not to mention other musical genres.
+In 1649 John had a catalog printed of his collection, which is now all that survives after the fires that followed the Lisbon earthquake of 1755.
-Among the "Christmas Villancicos of Fray Francisco de Santiago" in the catalog John had compiled and printed in 1649 appears the following entry:
+Among the "Christmas Villancicos of Fray Francisco de Santiago" in the catalog appears the following entry:
 "Vozes las de la capilla. solo.
 Ya trechos las distancias. a 9."
 [@JohnIV:Catalog, caixão 26, no. 674; see also @Ribeiro:JohnIV.]
 Unfortunately only this description remains; the music parts probably perished along with the rest of the collection in the fires that followed the Lisbon earthquake of 1755.

-An imprint from the Portuguese Royal Chapel, Christmas 1642, may document the performance of Santiago's setting; or it may be a different setting of a variant text with the same incipits.[^Lisbon-1642-pliego]
+Unfortunately only this description remains of Santiago's setting, but an imprint from the Portuguese Royal Chapel, Christmas 1642, may document a performance of the same piece.[^Lisbon-1642-pliego] The imprint, as was typical, does not list the composer or poet's names, so it may also be a different setting of a variant texts with the same incipits.
-The imprint, as was typical, does not list the composer or poet's names.
-In support of the argument that the imprint corresponds to Santiago's setting is the evidence that in 1640, the year Santiago last visited Lisbon, an imprint records the performance by John IV's chapel of another villancico, *Anton Llorente y Bartolo* which would also later be included in the 1649 catalog among the works of Santiago.
+In support of the argument that the imprint corresponds to Santiago's setting is the evidence that in 1640, the year Santiago last visited Lisbon, an imprint records the performance by John IV's chapel of another villancico, *Anton Llorente y Bartolo*, which would also later be included in the 1649 catalog among the works of Santiago.
 ^[L:Pn RES-189-1-p (no. 2); @JohnIV:Catalog, caixão 26, no. 675]
 On the other hand, Santiago was probably in Seville in 1642, beginning to suffer the paralyzing illness which would soon end his life.